anelook/image-search/README.md

 Go to `2-process-and-upload.ipynb` and run the notebook steps one by one.
 The last step will take several minutes to iterate over the photos.

-## Part 3.
+## Part 4.
 Search for images

-To search for an image by providing text description we'll do the following:
+Time to search for an image by providing a text description.
+For this we'll do the following:

 1. Transpate the text into a vector using CLIP model.
 2. Compare this single vector to the vectors for images that we stored in OpenSearch
 3. Retrieve 3 nearest images to the vector that is searched for.

+Go to `3-run-vector-search.ipynb` and run the notebook steps one by one.
+Change value of ``text_input`` to search for different images.